petebaker/gnumaker/README.md

 `read` target and `linmod.R` and so we specify this with `linmod = c("linmod.R", "read")` and so on.

-Target file names are substituted using defaults and the *Makefile* is rearranged using the DAG of the relationships.
+Using the function `create_makefile` to create a `gnu_makefile` object, target file names are substituted using defaults and the appropriate `Make` commands are rearranged using the DAG of the relationships.
 For instance, the default target file for the first dependency in the `read` component, which is `read.R`, becomes `read.Rout` but we can change the default target file extension for all `.R` files using the `default.exts` argument and specify say a HTML target file with `default.exts = list(R = "html")`.

 Finally we specify the first target (usually `all`) as two reports `report1.pdf` and `report2.docx` using `target.all = c("rep1","rep2")`